 This experiment is confounding attentional mechanisms with reward and motivation.

 The goal of the current design was to disentangle the effects of saliency from its interactions with reward by including both the Congruent and Competition conditions, in that effect that were consistent between these two conditions but different from Baseline could be attributed to salience.
+We believe that the design achieves this goal.
 But, the interactions of reward and motivation with attentional mechanisms are undoubtedly complex (and only beginning to be understood in adults) and will need further work to disentangle.
 We note this important point in the discussion (pg.
 17).